-When reaching retirement age you need to decide if you want to take your pension benefit immediately or if you would rather defer your retirement until later.
-(For example, you may not want to receive a monthly income from your pension fund immediately because you have another source of income.
-You can defer your retirement until you need your pension).
+When reaching retirement age you need to decide if you want to take your retirement fund benefit immediately or if you would rather defer your retirement until later.
+(For example, you may not want to receive a monthly income from your retirement fund immediately because you have another source of income.
+You can defer your retirement until you need your retirement fund money).
 You have two options:

-- Defer your retirement (leave your benefit in the Scheme and take it at a later stage) or - Take your retirement fund benefit immediately
+Defer your retirement (leave your benefit in the Fund and take it at a later stage)

+Take your retirement fund benefit immediately

-If you decide to take your pension you must make a selection on how you want this pension paid.
+If you decide to take your retirement fund benefit you will need to choose how you want this benefit paid.
 You have the following choices: